Domestic flights between Hanoi (HAN) and Ho Chi Minh City (SGN) continue to be in the top 10 busiest domestic routes in the world in 2024.

 This route, approximately 1,200km long, is considered a strategic connection between the two largest economic and political centers in Vietnam.
 The route meets the diverse needs of businessmen, official passengers and tourists.

-With average ticket prices ranging from 1.5 - 3.5 million VND/ticket/way in economy class, airlines have maximized their ability to fill seats at 80 - 90% thanks to the large and stable travel demand all year round.
+With average ticket prices ranging from 1.5 - 3.5 million VND/ticket/way for economy class, airlines have taken full advantage of the ability to fill seats at 80 - 90% thanks to the large and stable travel demand all year round.

 Domestic flights in Europe are "absent" from the world's top 10